 At one time, a safe deposit box was the best way to store valuable documents, and there are still few good alternatives for storing original documents and valuables.
 But what if you just need copies?
 You might be able to meet your needs by storing electronic copies with an online service or keeping encrypted storage devices (like USB drives) in multiple locations.

 Private vaults are another option for physical storage.
-These non-bank businesses offer safe deposit boxes that are often available 24/7, and which promise more privacy than banks.
+These nonbank businesses offer safe deposit boxes that are often available 24/7, and which promise more privacy than banks.
 The convenience might attract you, but you’ll need to evaluate for yourself if your box will be secure.
-Remember that others will also have 24/7 access, and they might be in the same room as your box unattended.
+Remember that others also have 24/7 access, and they might be unattended in the same room as your box.

 The cost of a safe deposit box depends on the size.
-Prices can range from $25 per year for a small three by five-inch box to $125 per year for a larger sized ten by ten-inch box.
+Prices can range from $25 per year for a small three-by-five-inch box to $125 per year for a larger ten-by-ten-inch box.
 Other costs can be incurred, such as late payment fees, drilling fees if the key is lost and you need the contents quickly, and fees for replacement keys.

 What to Keep in a Safe Deposit Box

 Safe deposit boxes are good for small, important, and valuable items (including documents) that you want to protect.
-These should also be items that you don’t need at your fingertips.
+These should also be items that you don’t need readily available at your fingertips.

 - Birth and adoption certificates